Vietnam.vn - Nền tảng quảng bá Việt Nam

 This fungus parasitizes adult cicadas.
 They live in the abdomen of cicadas and are highly contagious during mating season.
 When cicadas die or cannot molt and die underground, the Gyrommitrin fungus will develop when the rainy season comes.
 At this time, the entire body of the cicada turns white and soft like foam, and on the head of the cicada pupa there are 1-5 stems (mushroom stems) and a slightly swollen end (mushroom fruit) - it looks like cordyceps (a medicine) so it is confusing.

-Summer is the time when cicadas are active, combined with the rainy season, which is the condition for the poisonous fungus Gyrommitrin to sprout and grow on the body of cicadas.
-Many people mistake it for common mushrooms or "cordyceps", so they pick it to process into food, leading to poisoning and even death.
+Summer is the time when cicadas are active, combined with the rainy season, creating favorable conditions for the poisonous fungus Gyrommitrin to sprout and grow on the cicada's body.
+Many people mistake it for common mushrooms or "cordyceps", so they pick it and process it into food, leading to poisoning and even death.

 There is currently no specific treatment for Gyrommitrin poisoning, treatment is mainly symptomatic.
 Doctors recommend avoiding the use of strangely shaped mushrooms, wild mushrooms, and mushrooms that are not commonly available on the market to ensure safety.